-Dear residents, we take this opportunity to keep you informed of some happenings and future projects in our Village.
-If any resident has additional questions, please contact our clerks Barbara or Maureen at Village Hall.
-Please have a safe Memorial Day Weekend.
+The Board of Trustees hopes this update finds our fellow residents well and enjoying a safe summer with family and friends.
+We would like to take this opportunity to keep our residents informed of various happenings in our Village.
+If any resident has additional questions, please contact our clerks Tara or Maureen at Village hall.

-Our Village is driven by residents volunteering for different positions.
-If you have a desire to get involved on any of the Village Boards, please reach out to Mayor DeMento or any of the other Trustees.
+Our Village is driven by residents volunteering for varying positions.
+If you have a desire to get involved any of the Village Boards, especially the Tree Committee, please reach out to Mayor DeMento or any of the other Trustees.

 Mayor Frank DeMento email@example.com